-Under the U.S. Patient Protection and Affordable Care Act (as amended, the "Affordable Care Act"), we are required to provide affordable coverage, as defined in the Affordable Care Act, to all employees, or otherwise be subject to a payment per employee based on the affordability criteria in the Affordable Care Act.
+Under the U.S. Patient Protection and Affordable Care Act (as amended, the "Affordable Care Act"), we are required to provide affordable coverage, as defined in the Affordable Care Act, to all associates, or otherwise be subject to a payment per associate based on the affordability criteria in the Affordable Care Act.
 Additionally, some states and localities have passed state and local laws mandating the provision of certain levels of health benefits by some employers.
-These requirements limit our ability to control employee health care costs.
+These requirements limit our ability to control associate health care costs.
+If health care costs rise, we may experience increased operating costs, which may adversely affect our business, financial condition and operating results.